Geography of Punjab

 Rainfall and Climate

 - In broad terms, the climate of Punjab is classified as Subtropical Semi-arid climate type.

 - Most parts of the state receive abundant rainfall during the monsoon season.
 The average annual rainfall in the state is around 500mm.
-It is the five years average figure for the period from 2010 to 2014.
+It is the five years average for the period from 2011 to 2015.

 - The northeast parts of the state, which includes Gurdaspur, Pathankot, Hoshiarpur and Ropar districts, receive the maximum rainfall.
 The average rainfall in Gurdaspur and Pathankot districts is around 1100mm.
 Dhar Kalan block in Pathankot district is the wettest part of the state.